-As we mentioned earlier, every automated garage door, whether it is a garage door in Brooklyn or a garage door in Redondo Beach, should include a reversing safety feature.
+As we mentioned earlier, every automated garage door, whether it is a garage door in Brooklyn or a garage door in Washington DC, should include a reversing safety feature.
 When something interrupting the invisible laser beam between the sensors, the motor will partly close the door, and during the movement will reverse itself to open position, followed by flickering light which signaling you that something is wrong.

 If you own a motorized garage door in Brooklyn, and you are unable to close the garage door using the motor, it may be due to many reasons, and one of them is the garage door sensors.
 If this is the case, and the reason for the problem is the safety sensors, you should be able to close the garage door by holding the pushbutton pressed till the door close.

 You should check the sensors to make sure that no one accidently moved one of them, so they are not facing each other anymore, or if there is some dirt or dust on the sensors, which block the beam, or if the wire is disconnected or cut, or even a water damage which damaged the sensors and prevent them from fulfilling their job.